aimundo/GAMs-biomedical-research/README.md

 - Appendix A: Contains the workflow to fit a GAM using simulated data.
 - Appendix B: Contains code for functions used through the main manuscript and Appendix A.

 Each Appendix `.Rmd` file (either `Appendix_A` or `Appendix_B`) is a stand-alone document that can be compiled independently from each other and the main manuscript.
-In this way, the reader chooses the section of interest.
+In this way, the reader chooses the section of interest and can examine and run the code independently.

 The directory `scripts` contains the following: